The minimally extended Varying Speed of Light (meVSL): Special Relativity

-In relativistic physics, SR implies that the laws of physics are the same for all observers who are moving with respect to one another within an inertial frame and this provides an equivalence of observation or observational symmetry which is called Lorentz symmetry.
-If a physical quantity transforms under a given representation of the Lorentz group, then we call it Lorentz covariant.
-One can build Lorentz covariant quantities from scalars, four-vectors, four-tensors, and spinors.
-In particular, a Lorentz invaraince defines a Lorentz covariant scalar which remains the same under Lorentz transformations.
-One also calls an equation to be Lorentz covariant if one writes it in terms of Lorentz covariant quantities.
-When Lorentz covariant quantities hold in one inertial frame, they also hold in any inertial frame.
-This follows from the fact that if all the components of a tensor vanish in one frame, they also vanish in every frame.
-This is a required condition based on the principle of relativity ({\it i.e.}, all non-gravitational laws must make the same predictions for identical experiments taking place at the same spacetime event in two different inertial frames of reference).
-When one says local Lorentz covariance in GR, it means Lorentz covariance applied only locally in an infinitesimal region of spacetime.
+In relativistic physics, SR implies that the laws of physics are the same for all observers moving for one another within an inertial frame.
+It provides an equivalence of observation or observational symmetry called Lorentz symmetry.
+If a physical quantity transforms under a given representation of the Lorentz group, then we call it the Lorentz covariant.
+One can build Lorentz covariant quantities from scalars, four vectors, four tensors, and spinors.
+In particular, a Lorentz invariance (LI) defines a Lorentz covariant scalar that remains the same under Lorentz transformations.
+One also calls an equation Lorentz covariant if one writes it in terms of Lorentz covariant quantities.
+In all other inertial frames, Lorentz covariant quantities hold in the same way if they hold in one inertial frame.
+It follows from the fact that if all the components of a tensor vanish in one frame, they also vanish in every frame.
+It is a required condition based on the principle of relativity (\textit{i.e.}, all non-gravitational laws must make the same predictions for identical experiments taking place at the same spacetime event in two different inertial frames of reference).
+In GR, local Lorentz covariance means that Lorentz covariance is applied only within infinitesimal regions of spacetime.

-In Einstein's theory of relativity, a point in Minkowski space is an assemble of one temporal and three spatial positions called an event, or sometimes the position four-vector described in one reference frame by a set of four coordinates.
-One can describe the path of an object moving relative to a particular frame of reference by this position four-vector ({\it i.e.}, four-position), $x^{\mu} = (ct, x^{i}) = (c \tau, 0)$, where $\mu$ is a spacetime index which takes the value $0$ for the timelike component, $i = 1, 2, 3$ for the spacelike coordinates, and $\tau$ is the so-called proper time measured at the instantaneous rest frame.
+In Einstein's theory of relativity, a point in Minkowski's space is an assembly of one temporal and three spatial positions called an event, or sometimes the position four-vector described in one reference frame by a set of four coordinates.
+One can define the path of an object moving relative to a particular frame of reference by this position four-vector ({\it i.e.}, four-position), $x^{\mu} = (ct, x^{i}) = (c \tau, 0)$, where $\mu$ is a spacetime index which takes the value $0$ for the timelike component, $i = 1, 2, 3$ for the spacelike coordinates, and $\tau$ is the so-called proper time measured at the instantaneous rest frame.
 One should emphasize that the speed of light of meVSL is a function of cosmic time.
 Thus, it is better to express the time variation of the speed of light as $c[a]$ as a function of the scale factor, $a$

 Then the differentials of $x^{0}$ in different coordinates are given by